Airbus jet re-launch heralds busy aerospace show

 Qatar Airways may finalise a $19 billion order for 50 Boeing 777-9X 406-seat airliners and place an order for 25 or more Airbus A320-family aircraft, industry sources said.

-Boeing will also be hoping to secure a long-awaited order for its 737 MAX from lessor ILFC, recently acquired by Dutch lessor AerCap (AER.N), which may also order 50 Airbus A321 aircraft.
+Boeing will also be hoping to secure a long-awaited order for its 737 MAX from lessor ILFC, recently acquired by Dutch lessor AerCap, which may also order 50 Airbus A321 aircraft.

-Other major leasing companies such as Air Lease Corp (AL.N), CIT Leasing (CIT.N), BOC Aviation and others are shopping this week, industry sources said.
+Other major leasing companies such as Air Lease Corp , CIT Leasing, BOC Aviation and others are shopping this week, industry sources said.

 Doubts over the future of the A350-800 have meanwhile left Airbus with the problem of converting 34 remaining orders.